k563/WinUI3_UnhandledExceptionOnStartup_TestApp/README.md

 # WinUI3_UnhandledExceptionTestApp

-A simple WinUI-3 app that tests out the support for App.UnhandledException in the WindowsAppSDK 1.1.2, and demonstrates that there are a couple of situations where it doesn't behave as expected.
+This is simple WinUI-3 app that tests out the support for App.UnhandledException in the WindowsAppSDK 1.2.221209.1.

+It demonstrates that while most of the previously reported issues (#5221) have been resolved, there is still one situation where things doesn't behave as expected.

-In App.xaml.cs you can set up some flags that enable an exceptions to be thrown (A) in the app constructor, or (B) in 'App.OnLoaded'.
+In App.xaml.cs you can set up a flag that enables an exception to be thrown in the app constructor.
 Comments in the code explain what we expect to happen, and what actually happens.

+In a nutshell ... when we throw an exception at the end of the App constructor, the UnhandledException handlers we've installed are never invoked - and rather than terminating, the app continues to run.

 Built with 17.4.3 Enterprise ; the WindowsAppSDK 1.2.2 has been installed ; native debugging has been enabled in the project settings.